Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

-#### A data engineer has a notebook that queries and alters a dynamic view in both Python and SQL.
+*A data engineer has a notebook that queries and alters a dynamic view in both Python and SQL.
-#### There are no additional libraries that need to be installed on the cluster to run the notebook.
+There are no additional libraries that need to be installed on the cluster to run the notebook.
-#### Which of the following clusters does the data engineer need to attach to their notebook?
+Which of the following clusters does the data engineer need to attach to their notebook ?**